raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 about that, might be owing to the fact that they do not have (any) technical knowledge and begin to lie or coming up with totally wrong decisions.
 "Windows only" was/is/will be a wrong decision.
+We will never tolerate any kind of monopolistic dictation!
 It also always has been a wrong decision to ostracise the opensource-world.
 I don't write this all to tell you that I want you to through out an opensource-driver, then again it's a